-Some things you can do you are feeling triggered...In the wake of major tragedies and ongoing conflicts it is very easy to be triggered as some media outlets continue to repeat the same pictures, replay scary stories and pictures, and add to a sense of general unease.
+Some things you can do you are feeling triggered...In the wake of major tragedies, ongoing conflicts, and the seemingly unending stream of stories about abuse in the media it is very easy to be triggered.
+Remember than media tend to repeat the same pictures, replay scary stories and pictures, and add to a sense of general unease.

 Therefore it is especially important for survivors to take frequent breaks from the coverage of traumatic news events.
 Remember that our brains are designed to react and pay attention to potential threats, and that is part of the reason why we pay more attention to bad news than good news.
 We can always choose to step back from triggers in the media.
 Try to resume your normal routines as much as possible.
 This will help you re-establish a sense of normalcy in your own life, and will also show the world around you that abusers, bullies, and terrorists don't get to dictate how you will live your life.